Planning your visit to Brockhole

 You are welcome to board the ‘Brockmobile' for a lift into the grounds.
 We also have a mobility scooter for you to borrow for a couple of hours to enjoy the gardens and grounds.
 Please ask at the information desk in the shop.

 Brockhole is one of the few places on the east shore of Windermere where you can access the shoreline - there are boats to hire or you could just enjoy a paddle in the summer.

 The cafe terrace is accessible to wheelchair uses.
 The cafe serves a comprehensive menu giving ample choice for all dietary requirements and we are happy to adapt ingredient to suit if you let us know before hand.

-There are toilets inside our Visitor Centre, a unisex accessible toilet just off the main car park, (open all year round) and toilets in the grounds, (open Easter to October).
+There are toilets inside our Visitor Centre (open all year round) and toilets in the grounds, (open Easter to October).

 We welcome dogs at Brockhole but ask that owners keep them on a lead at all times.

 - Dogs on leads are allowed in the gardens and grounds; the shop and Brockhole cafe and the exhibition areas.

 - Dogs are not allowed in The Gaddum Restaurant, or the children's adventure playpark.

 - Assistance dogs are welcome throughout the site.
 Please just ask if you need assistance.

 Please note that we don't allow anyone to bring their own BBQ, or to light fires on site.